eerkela/bertrand/docs/source/content/motivation.rst

 ^^^^^^^^^^^
 Another area where dynamic typing can lead to problems is in error detection and `type safety <https://en.wikipedia.org/wiki/Type_safety>`_.
-Because C has access to full type information at compile time, it can warn users of mismatches before the program is ever run.
-Python, on the other hand, forces users to rely on **runtime** type checks via the :func:`isinstance() <python:isinstance>` and :func:`issubclass() <python:issubclass>` built-in functions.
+Because C has access to full type information at `compile <https://en.wikipedia.org/wiki/Compiler>`_ time, it can warn users of mismatches before the program is ever run.
+Python, on the other hand, forces users to rely on **runtime** type checks via the built-in :func:`isinstance() <python:isinstance>` and :func:`issubclass() <python:issubclass>` functions.
 This has a number of consequences, almost all of them bad.

 First and most importantly, we are unable to catch errors until we actually run our program.
 This means we can never have absolute confidence that our